Houdini tutorial¶

-The Conductor submitter for Houdini is a Houdini Digital Asset (HDA) that allows you to ship renders to Conductor from within the application.
+The Conductor submitter for Houdini is a Houdini Digital Asset (HDA) that allows you to ship renders (and other work) to Conductor from within the application.

 This tutorial should get you going quickly.
 Please check the Houdini reference page for a detailed description.